Infrastructure as Code for MLOps with Terraform

 restrict_public_buckets = true # model artifacts are never public

-}And the OIDC role — the one the part-four pipeline assumed to push without a stored key.
-Its trust policy is the important part: it will only hand credentials to a token that proves it came from our specific repository.
+}And here's the OIDC role — the one the part-four pipeline used to push without a stored key.
+Its trust policy is the important part: it only hands out credentials to a token that proves it came from our specific repository.

 resource "aws_iam_openid_connect_provider" "github" {